Shubhambawa98/challenge_guru/README.md

 # README

 Message for contributor:
-Show your efforts and help me making this repo better.
+Show your efforts and help me making this repository better.
 I will appreciate your efforts.

 ###############################